WCAG Guideline 3.3.8: Accessible Authentication (Minimum) Explained

 How to Meet Guideline 3.3.8

-• Allow use of password managers and copy-paste
+- Allow password managers and copy-paste in all login and sign-up forms

-• Test authentication with users with cognitive disabilities
+- Test your login flow with users who have cognitive disabilities

 For more, see the W3C's Accessible Authentication Techniques .